saminsumesh/Subtitle-Merger-V2/README.md

 - Support Media Type Such as Mp4,Mkv,Webm etc
 - Auto Detect Media For Merging Subtitle
 - Can add Subtitle in Any Video
-- And More Features Coming Soon
+- And new Features Coming soon 🔜 After December

 # Demo
 <a href="https://t.me/tellyconverterprobot"><img src="https://telegra.ph/file/f83053e0b64f3a10a9f0a.jpg"></a>